Cynteo Alert Bridge Documentation

 • Contributor access to create/modify alert rules

-• Alert Bridge deployed (Quick Start)
+• Cynteo Alert Bridge deployed (Quick Start)

 Step 1: Create Action Group